printing Print

 e. a concise statement of the asserted basis of admissibility, if there is an objection.

-At least one week before the pretrial conference, the parties must provide the court with three sets of exhibit binders containing copies of the objected-to representative exhibits.
-After the pretrial conference and rulings on exhibits, three binders of the final exhibits will be required to be given to the Court no later than the day before trial.
-Each binder should also include a summary checklist page for the Court to track admission of exhibits during trial.
+At least one week before the pretrial conference, the parties must provide the court with one set of exhibit binders containing copies of the objected-to representative exhibits.
+After the pretrial conference and rulings on exhibits, one binder of the final exhibits will be required to be given to the Court no later than the day before trial.
+The binder should also include a summary checklist page for the Court to track admission of exhibits during trial.

 Note: There is no need to list every conceivable exhibit that can possibly be used.
 The parties should submit a list of trial exhibits they definitely intend to introduce.
 Exhibits not likely to be used need not be listed.
 If, due to unforeseen circumstances during trial a party wishes to introduce an exhibit not previously listed, notice should be given as soon as possible to the opposing side and to the Court so that any objections can be discussed.
 Absent abuse of this process, an exhibit will not be deemed inadmissible simply because it was not included on the original exhibit list, provided the exhibit/document was earlier produced to the opposing side during discovery.